akpingel/sphinx-template/source/firstDraft/index.rst

   * Expression bodied methods
   * Index initializer

-Exception filters allows successful code to continue to run, and failed code will throw an error message to tell you why the code won't work instead of failing your program.
-You can also utilize to to do something else when the failed code occurs.
+Exception filters allow successful code to continue to run, and failed code will throw an error message to tell you why the code won't work instead of failing your program.
+The catch clause is utilized to do something else when the failed code occurs.

-This version release included Roslyn the compiler as a service which was written in C#. [#f4]_ A compiler in the same language as your code allows new benefits in the IDE for editing and compiling your code.
+This version release included Roslyn the compiler, a service written in C#. [#f4]_ A compiler in the same language as your code allows new benefits in the IDE for editing and compiling your code.

 C# 7.0